-- 43.1 The Directors may call a general meeting at any time - 43.2 General meeting must be held in accordance with the provisions regarding such meetings in the Companies Act. - 43 3 A person who is not a shareholder of the Company shall not have any right to vote at a general meeting of the Company, but this is without prejudice to any right to vote on a resolution affecting the rights attached to a class of the Company's debentures - 43 4 Article 43 3 shall not prevent a person who is a proxy for a shareholder or a duly authorised representative of a shareholder from voting at a general meeting of the Company
+- 43. Meetings25 - 43.1 The Directors may call a general meeting at any time.

+- 43.2 General meetings must be held in accordance with the provisions regarding such meetings in the Companies Act 26 - A person who is not a shareholder of the Company shall not have any right to vote at a general meeting of the Company; but this is without prejudice to any right to vote on a resolution affecting the rights attached to a class of the Company's debentures 27 - 43.4 Article 43.3 shall not prevent a person who is a proxy for a member or a duly authorised representative of a member from voting at a general meeting of the Company.